MousieDev/COGE/README.md

  ### Written in Pure C89:
 	No complicated stuff, quite basic and should be very easy to port, might even work in C++...

+ ### Logging Library:
+	Prints messages, warnings, and errors easily but does give off some warnings and it uses ANSI colors and makes the output colored

 # Features to be implemented in COGE: